-Fruits and vegetables are best options while junk and fast foods should be abstained.
+Fruits and vegetables are the best options while junk and fast foods should be abstained.
 The stored fat gained during pregnancy may be a bother to every mother, however, it is not advisable to engage in any weight loss programs as this may distort milk production and may weaken your body.

 2. Drink plenty of fluids